hariom029/FashionHub-Ecommerce/README.md

   npm install
 ```

-(iv) Create a .env file in each directory (admin, backend, and frontend) and add your environment variables:
+4.Create a .env file in each directory (admin, backend, and frontend) and add your environment variables:

 ```
 JWT_SECRET=<your_jwt_secret>